by Scott Mehl © Unofficial Royalty 2015

 One of Marie Louise’s best-known contributions was the creation of Queen Mary’s Dolls’ House.
 She worked tirelessly with craftsmen and noted artists and authors to create a scaled replica of a royal palace.
 It was presented to Queen Mary in 1924 and displayed at the British Empire Exhibition of 1924-1925.
 It is now on display at Windsor Castle, drawing thousands of visitors each year.

 Soon after the book was published, Princess Marie Louise died at her home on Fitzmaurice Place in London, England on December 8, 1956.
-Her funeral was held at St. George’s Chapel, Windsor and she was then buried with her parents and sister in the Royal Burial Ground, Frogmore in Windsor, England.
+Her funeral was held at St. George’s Chapel, Windsor and she was buried with her parents and sister in the Royal Burial Ground, Frogmore in Windsor, England.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.